-The Compensation Committee of the Board of Directors has furnished the following report on 1998 executive compensation:
+The Compensation Committee of the Board of Directors has furnished the following report on 1999 executive compensation:

 The Compensation Committee of the Board of Directors is responsible for recommending to the Board salaries and bonuses to be paid to the Company's corporate officers, including its executive officers.
-The Compensation Committee was also responsible in 1998 for administering the Company's shareholder approved 1998 Management Share Incentive Plan (the "MSIP"), which permitted the Committee to make discretionary grants of stock options and restricted stock as incentives to executive officers and other key employees.
+The Compensation Committee was also responsible in 1999 for administering the Company's shareholder approved 1998 Management Share Incentive Plan (the "MSIP"), which permitted the Committee to make discretionary grants of stock options and restricted stock as incentives to executive officers and other key employees.

 The Compensation Committee's policy in recommending salaries is designed to pay executive officer salaries at competitive levels necessary to attract and retain competent personnel while at the same time recognizing Company, division and individual performance factors.
 To do this, the Company periodically retains compensation consultants to assist in evaluating each United States executive officer position and in determining the market level salary range for the position based on salaries paid for executive positions with similar duties and responsibilities by other manufacturing companies of comparable size and sales volumes.
 Between these periodic evaluations, market level salary ranges for each position are reviewed to reflect changes shown by data provided from compensation surveys.
 Within the market level salary range for each executive officer position, the salary to be paid to the individual officer is determined based on a consideration of Company, division and individual performance.
-For United States officers other than the chief executive officer, Company performance, measured primarily by consolidated net income for the preceding year, and compensation survey data are used to establish the aggregate budget for salary increases.
+For United States officers other than the chief executive officer, the aggregate budget for salary increases is determined by taking into account compensation survey data and general financial considerations relating to the Company's overall budget.
 Individual salary adjustments are then determined by allocating the aggregate budget taking into consideration the relationship of the officer's current salary to the market level range and an evaluation of the officer's individual performance made initially by the chief executive officer or the officer's other immediate supervisor.
 In the case of the chief executive officer, the individual performance evaluation and the determination of the amount of the salary adjustment are made by the Compensation Committee.